Fun School: Fun School 4

-Fun School 4 is the fourth set of educational games, created in 1992 by Europress Software (formerly called Database Educational Software) and released on the ZX Spectrum, Amstrad CPC, Commodore 64, Atari ST, Amiga, MS-DOS and RISC OS computers.
+Fun School 4 is the fourth set of educational games, released in 1991 by Europress Software (formerly called Database Educational Software) and released on the ZX Spectrum, Amstrad CPC, Commodore 64, Atari ST, Amiga, MS-DOS and RISC OS computers.
 The three individual games catered for children aged under 5 years, between 5 and 7 years and between 7 and 11 years respectively.
 The content of the games matched the educational material taught in schools of England and Wales in accordance with the National Curriculum.
 During the planning stages, an education competition was held by ST Format, in which the best entries were incorporated in the game.

 The Amiga version of the Fun School 4 games were mostly created with the AMOS code using the AMOS Compiler engine.
 TimeTable and Exchange Rates were written in asembler, this was primarily due to the complex nature of these two games and wanting to keep the performance up to an acceptable level.